bneedhamia/LunarClock/README.md

 ## Files
 * LunarClock.ino = the Arduino Sketch
 * BillOfMaterials.ods = the parts list
+* LunarWheel.svg = Inkscape (laser cutting) file for the wheel of lunar images.
 * LunarClockDiary.odt = my project diary.
 All of the little details of the path from idea to reality (so far)
 * LICENSE = the project GPL2 license file
 * README.md = this file